getwax/bls-wallet/docs/remote_development.md

 ```
 Copy the address that is output.

-Update `./contracts/contracts/lib/hubble-contracts/contracts/libs/BLS.sol`'s `COST_ESTIMATOR_ADDRESS` to the value of that address;
+Update `./contracts/contracts/lib/hubble-contracts/contracts/libs/BLS.sol`'s `COST_ESTIMATOR_ADDRESS` to the value of that address if it is different:
 ```solidity
 ...
 address private constant COST_ESTIMATOR_ADDRESS = YOUR_NETWORKS_PRECOMPILE_COST_ESTIMATOR_ADDRESS;